ripe-money/amplify-nextjs-api-lambda-with-static-ip-tutorial/README.md

-# Tutorial: Amplify Next.js project with API Lambda that has a static IP address
+# Tutorial: Amplify Next.js app with Lambda that makes outbound calls from static IP addresses
 We have a Next.js app deployed using AWS Amplify.
 The app needs to call a payment API, but that API only accepts calls from a set of whitelisted IP addresses.
 This presents a challenge since Amplify is designed to use serverless Lambdas for backend code execution, and Lambdas are not guaranteed static IP addresses.
 This tutorial shows how to add a customized VPC with a NAT gateway to solve that problem.

 ## 1. Set up a Amplify Next.js app